Your brain has a bandwidth limit and you are probably exceeding it

 Control interruption damage

 Interruptions are the single most destructive source of extraneous load in knowledge work.
-Research by Mark, Gudith, and Klocke found that a single interruption takes an average of 23 minutes and 15 seconds to fully recover from – not since the interruption itself takes that long, but since working memory must be fully reloaded with the original task context.[5]
+Research by Mark, Gudith, and Klocke found that a single interruption takes an average of 23 minutes and 15 seconds to fully recover from.
+The recovery is long not because the interruption itself takes that long, but because working memory must be fully reloaded with the original task context.[5]

 Use visible focus signals.
 A closed door, headphones, or a status indicator tells others you are in deep work mode.
-This is not about being unavailable; it is about controlling the timing of availability.
+This is about controlling the timing of availability, not eliminating it.
 If your workspace does not support this, the portable focus strategies in our guide on optimizing your environment for focus can help.

 Disable non-critical notifications.
 Every notification, even one you dismiss in two seconds, forces a micro-context-switch.
 Your brain must recognize the notification, assess its priority, decide to ignore it, and then re-focus on the original task.
-That sequence costs 15 to 30 seconds of productive attention per occurrence.
+Each occurrence carries a measurable attention-recovery cost beyond the second or two it appears to take, consistent with the broader research on task-switch cost in fragmented work.[5][9]

 Simplify tool and interface complexity

 The tools you use to work impose their own cognitive load.
-A confusing interface, a cluttered dashboard, or an application that requires five clicks to do what should take one – all of these add extraneous load without adding value.
+A confusing interface, a cluttered dashboard, or an application that requires five clicks to do what should take one all add extraneous load without adding value.

 Audit your daily tool stack.
 List every application you open on a typical workday.
 For each one, ask: does this tool reduce my cognitive load or add to it?
 Tools that require constant workarounds, have confusing navigation, or duplicate information across platforms are extraneous load generators.